Review was updated on 2 Sept 2020

-There’s no set top box or cable installation required to view it – all you need to do is sign up online and you’re ready to start viewing immediately!
+There’s no set top box or cable installation required to watch Foxtel Now – all you need to do is sign up online and you’re ready to start viewing immediately!
 The big difference from traditional pay TV is that you don’t receive the live channels via a cable or satellite dish – everything is streamed directly via the internet.
 To do this you can use a dedicated streaming device with Foxtel Now support, such as Telstra TV or Foxtel Now’s own Android TV streaming box.
 Alternatively, you can stream on game consoles, your phone or tablet, your desktop or laptop PC and more.
 Basically, anywhere you are, Foxtel Now travels with you.

-The complicated range of packs and channels that the service previously known as Foxtel Play was offering have changed to something much simpler, with the price and available range of Foxtel Now channel packs streamlined so that there’s just the one entry bundle, which includes the Pop and Lifestyle channel packs.
+The complicated range of packs and channels that the service previously known as Foxtel Play was offering has changed to something much simpler, with the price and available range of Foxtel Now channel packs streamlined so that there’s just the one entry bundle – the “Essentials” pack – which includes the Pop and Lifestyle channel packs.
 From there, you can add any of the three premium packs: Drama, Sport, and Movies.
 If you want to get your hands on the Kids and Docos packs, you’ll need to head for the All Packs bundle which, as its name suggests, gives you every channel that Foxtel Now has to offer – it’s the Foxtel Now version of “Platinum”.

 Premium TV with Superior Choices